 Welcome to MSCF

-The Mass Spectrometry Core Facility (MSCF) is one of a number of core facilities at the university which provides enabling infrastructure and expertise that you would expect at one of the world's top research universities.
-The majority of the MSCF housed on level 4 of The Hub; which opened in 2014 and is also home to the Charles Perkins Centre.
-The MSCF has a satellite laboratory in the Molecular Bioscience Building (G08) on the Darlington Campus which houses the MALDI-TOF instrument.
+The Mass Spectrometry Core Facility (MSCF) is one of a number of core facilities at the University which provides enabling infrastructure and expertise that you would expect at one of the world's top research universities.
+The MSCF is housed in purpose built laboratories on level 4 of The Hub, which is also home to the Charles Perkins Centre and opened in 2014.

 - Undertake and facilitate high quality mass spectrometry based research